 Not only does it bring back memories, but it brings back feelings, past times, and more than what I can write into words.
 Music goes hand in hand with feelings, and digging back into past music really does have an effect.
 I am very thankful for this album, being a huge lover of techno and electro music, this album single handedly propelled me into the world that I know so much about today.

 This album set the tone for my music listening preferences, and helped me explore just how much I can take.
-Even having conversations with friends, I find myself being able to say I can enjoy the harder techno more than average.
+Even having conversations with friends, I find myself being able to say I can enjoy the harder EDM more than average.
 This album has done wonders for me, still being able to enjoy it today, I would highly recommend it to people. -Cole Haft

 7. Swimming by Mac Miller